JonathanGrossman/mongodb_basics/01_getting_started.md

 ]
 ```

-In the list of functions above, notice that `connect` and `close` -- the same functions you used in the connect code sample above -- are listed as MongoDB class functions, just like you should expect.
+In the list of functions above, notice that `connect` and `close` -- the same functions you used in the connect code sample above -- are listed as `MongoClient()` class functions, just like you should expect.

 Try two things on your own.
 First, replace in your code `console.log(getAllFuncs(client));` with `console.log(getAllFuncs(client.connect()));`.
 Then enter `node connect.js` in your terminal.
 The console should print the functionality available for the `client.connect()` function.